Explore the world of Gnosticism, Martinism, and Esoteric Freemasonry

 The Gnosis Restored: Essays from the Masters of the French Gnostic Renaissance

 A landmark anthology of some the seminal texts that ignited the modern Gnostic revival.
 The Gnosis Restored gathers, for the first time in English, foundational writings of Jules-Benoît Stanislas Doinel du Val-Michel and his successors-Papus, Léonce-Eugène-Joseph Fabre des Essarts, Marie Chauvel de Chauvigny, Louis-Sophrone Fugairon, and Jean "Joanny" Bricaud.
+Meticulously translated and introduced, this collection is an indispensable resource for scholars, initiates, and seekers drawn to the living current of Gnostic, Martinist, and esoteric Masonic traditions.

 Light Beyond Shadows